-\The number of our ordinary shares, or ADSs representing such ordinary shares, outstanding may increase substantially as a result of our March 2015 private placement and the later consolidation and redesignation of the Series A Preference Shares represented by Preference ADSs issued thereunder, and some of the investors may then beneficially own significant blocks of our ordinary shares; the ordinary shares and Series A Preference Shares resulting from the private placement are generally available for resale in the public market upon consolidation and redesignation.
+The number of our ordinary shares, or ADSs representing such ordinary shares, outstanding may increase substantially as a result of our 2015 private placements and the later consolidation and redesignation of the Series A Preference Shares represented by Preference ADSs issued thereunder, and some of the investors may then beneficially own significant blocks of our ordinary shares; the ordinary shares and Series A Preference Shares resulting from the private placement are generally available for resale in the public market upon consolidation and redesignation.

 In March and July 2015, we completed a private placement of American Depositary Shares in two tranches representing 352,150,790 and 38,867,180 Series A Preference Shares, respectively, each ten (10) of which may be consolidated and redesignated into one (1) ordinary share in our capital.
-During 2015, 62,833,330 Series A Preference Shares were converted, resulting in the issuance of 6,283,333 ordinary shares and, during 2018, the entire tranche completed in July 2015 of 38,867,180 Series A Preference Shares was converted, resulting in the issuance of 3,886,718 ordinary shares.
-In addition, in April 2020, 237,713,680 preferred shares were converted, resulting in the issuance of 23,771,368 ordinary shares.
-The consolidation and redesignation of the Series A Preference Shares currently outstanding would result in an additional 5,160,378 ordinary shares outstanding, resulting in additional dilution to shareholders.
-Although the Series A Preference Shares do not have voting rights, in general, upon consolidation and redesignation into ordinary shares, including as a result of the April 2020 conversion described above, some of the investors in the private placement could then have significant influence over the outcome of any shareholder vote, including the election of directors and the approval of mergers or other business combination transactions.
+During 2015, 62,833,330 Series A Preference Shares were converted, resulting in the issuance of 6,283,333 ordinary shares and during 2018, the entire tranche completed in July 2015 of 38,867,180 Series A Preference Shares was converted, resulting in the issuance of 3,886,718 ordinary shares.
+In addition, in April and July 2020, 237,713,680 and 27,753,000 preferred shares, respectively, were converted, resulting in the issuance of 23,771,368 and 2,775,300 ordinary shares, respectively.
+The consolidation and redesignation of the Series A Preference Shares currently outstanding would result in an additional 2,385,078 ordinary shares outstanding, resulting in additional dilution to shareholders.
+Although the Series A Preference Shares do not have voting rights, in general, upon consolidation and redesignation into ordinary shares, including as a result of the April and July 2020 conversions described above, some of the investors in the private placement could then have significant influence over the outcome of any shareholder vote, including the election of directors and the approval of mergers or other business combination transactions.

-Pursuant to the securities subscription agreements that we entered into with the investors in the private placement, we filed with the SEC a registration statement to register the resale of the Series A Preference Shares represented by American Depositary Shares issued in the private placement and the ordinary shares issuable upon the consolidation and consolidation and redesignation of such Series A Preference Shares, therefore, upon consolidation and redesignation, these securities are or will be generally available for immediate resale in the public market, which could cause the market price of our ordinary shares to fall as a result of an increase in the number of shares available for sale in the public market.
+Moreover, such securities are or will be generally available for immediate resale in the public market, which could cause the market price of our ordinary shares to fall as a result of an increase in the number of shares available for sale in the public market.